epfl-herus/demod/docs/source/overview/electricdemand_overview.rst

   **Appliance usage and load.**
   Appliance usage and load profiles are estimated as follows:

-  1. first, the activity pdf is multiplied by a calibration scalar, whose value is assigned such that the simulated annual consumption of a device matches a target value;
+  1. first, the activity probability density function (pdf) is multiplied by a calibration scalar, whose value is assigned such that the simulated annual consumption of a device matches a target value;
   2. second, the turn-on event occurs if the probability exceeds a